Battle of the Sakarya: Battle

 For days during the battle, neither ammunition nor food had reached the front because of successful harassment of the Greek lines of communications and raids behind the Greek lines by Turkish cavalry.
 All of the Greek troops were committed to the battle, but fresh Turkish draftees were still arriving throughout the campaign in response to the Turkish National Movement's mobilisation.
 All of those causes ended the impetus of the Greek attack.
 For a few days, there was a lull in the fighting during which neither of the exhausted armies could press an attack.
-Constantine, who commanded the battle personally, was almost taken prisoner by a Turkish patrol.

-Astute as ever at the decisive moment, Ataturk assumed personal command of the Turkish forces and led a small counterattack against the Greek left, around Mount Chal, on September 8.
-The Greek line held, and the attack itself achieved a limited military success, but the fear that presaged a major Turkish effort to outflank their forces, while the severity of the winter was approaching, made Constantine break off the Greek assault on September 14, 1921.
+Ataturk assumed personal command of the Turkish forces and led a small counterattack against the Greek left, around Mount Chal, on September 8.
+The Greek line held, and the attack itself achieved a limited military success, but the fear that presaged a major Turkish effort to outflank their forces, while the severity of the winter was approaching, the Greeks break off the assault on September 14, 1921.

 That made Anastasios Papoulas order a general retreat toward Eskişehir and Afyonkarahisar.
 The Greek troops evacuated Mount Chal, which had been taken at such a cost, and they retired unmolested across the Sakarya River to the positions that they had left a month earlier and took their guns and equipment with them.
 In the line of the retreating army, nothing was left that could benefit the Turks.
 Railways and bridges were blown up and villages were burnt in what developed into a scorched-earth policy.

 After the Greek retreat, the Turkish forces managed to retake Sivrihisar on September 20, Aziziye on September 22 and Bolvadin and Çay on September 24.